tristanbridgnanan/lab01/README.md

 If you don't already have an account, you will need a GitHub account.
 You can do so here: [https://github.com/](https://github.com/).

-## Cloning a repo
+## Cloning and Forking a Repo

-First, what is a repo and why would you want to clone it?
-Repo is short for repository which is basically a directory of files and folders.
+First, what is a repo and why would you want to do these things to it? __Repo__ is short for repository which is basically a directory of files and folders.
 Think of your GitHub account as a large folder containing other folders (repos).
 Each repo is a different project, or in this case, lab.
 If you just created a GitHub account, then you don't have any repos yet.
 We are going to change that.

 This is where cloning comes in.
 You need to copy (or clone) the `lab01` repo into your account.
 This way you can edit/add files.
 To do this we need to do the following:

-1. Open `git bash` on your machine.
+1. Open `Git Bash` on your machine.